realzza/web-project-design/schedule.md

 ### October 19, 2021

-Node/Express - Working with Local Data, Data from an API
+Node/Express - Working with Local Data, Data from a 3rd Party API

 - In Class
   - Working with Data: formats, parsing, doing things
-  - Data from an API: OpenWeatherMap or Similar
+  - Data from an API: OpenWeatherMap, NY Times, and/or Similar
 - Homework: TBD

 ---